SebPuchi/LC100/README.md

 # LC100: 100 Days of Leetcode

-### Aw snap... you've stubbled across my leetcode repo
+## Aw snap :/ you've discovered my summer Leetcode challenge

-## The Challenge
+For my last summer before I'm a senior at BC, I've set out to challenge myself with practicing at least one LeetCode question every day for 100 days straight.
+The goal here is consistency and gradual improvement in my problem-solving skills.

-I set out to challenge myself with practicing at least one LeetCode question every day for 100 days straight.
-Whether I solve it perfectly or just make an honest attempt, the goal is consistency and gradual improvement in my problem-solving skills.
+## Progress Heatmap
 ![sebas's progress xD)](./auto_assets/plot.png)